isamu-isozaki/teamai_test/marketing/product-marketing/demo/acs-setup/index.html.md

 Before we get too carried away, we need to secure the root account with a new password.

-> * Set password for root user (You don't need to actually log in as root, but you can)
+> * Set password for root user (You don't need to actually log in as root, but you can/index.html.md)

 ## Cleanup